Nazi salute: Origins and adoption

-The spoken greeting "Heil" became popular in the pan-German movement around 1900.
+The spoken greeting "Heil became popular in the pan-German movement around 1900.
 It was used by the followers of Georg Ritter von Schönerer, head of the Austrian Alldeutsche Partei who considered himself leader of the Austrian Germans, and who was described by Carl E. Schorske as "The strongest and most thoroughly consistent anti-Semite that Austria produced" before the coming of Hitler.
-Hitler took both the "Heil" greeting - which was popularly used in his "hometown" of Linz when he was a boy - and the title of "Führer" for the head of the Nazi Party from Schönerer, whom he admired.
+Hitler took both the "Heil" greeting - which was popularly used in his "hometown" of Linz when he was a boy - and the title of "Führer for the head of the Nazi Party from Schönerer, whom he admired.

 The extended arm saluting gesture was alleged to be based on an ancient Roman custom, but no known Roman work of art depicts it, nor does any extant Roman text describe it.
 Historians have instead determined that the gesture originated from Jacques-Louis David's 1784 painting Oath of the Horatii, which displayed a raised arm salutatory gesture in an ancient Roman setting.
 The gesture and its identification with ancient Rome was advanced in other French neoclassic art.

 From 1892 to 1942, the similar Bellamy salute was raised during the United States Pledge of Allegiance.

-In 1892, Francis Bellamy introduced the United States Pledge of Allegiance to the country and its national flag, which was to be accompanied by a visually similar salute.
-Following the introduction of the Nazi salute, the salute was replaced in 1942 by a hand-over-the-heart gesture to be used by civilians during the Pledge of Allegiance and the national anthem.
-A raised arm gesture was then used in the 1899 American stage production of Ben-Hur, and its 1907 film adaptation.
-The gesture was further elaborated upon in several early Italian films.
-Of special note was the 1914 silent film Cabiria, whose screenplay had contributions from the Italian ultra-nationalist Gabriele d'Annunzio, arguably a forerunner of Italian Fascism.
-In 1919, when he led the occupation of Fiume, d'Annunzio used the style of salute depicted in the film as a neo-Imperialist ritual and the Italian Fascist Party quickly adopted it.
+In 1892, Christian socialist minister Francis Bellamy revised the United States Pledge of Allegiance, which was to be accompanied by a visually similar salute.
+Years after the introduction of the Nazi salute, in 1942 the U.S. introduced a hand-over-the-heart gesture for civilian use during the Pledge of Allegiance and the national anthem.

+A raised arm gesture appeared in the 1899 American stage production of Ben-Hur and its 1907 film adaptation.
+The gesture also appeared in several early Italian films, including the 1914 silent film Cabiria, the screenplay of which featured contributions from ultranationalist and Italian fascism influencer Gabriele D'Annunzio.
+D'Annunzio adopted the salute during his occupation of Fiume (1919–1920) and the Italian National Fascist Party began imposing it in the early 1920s.

+The Ku Klux Klan's salute, reportedly dating to 1915, is similar but performed with the left arm and often with the fingers splayed, representing the four Ks in "Knights of the Ku Klux Klan".